Mumuzinho

 Márcio da Costa Batista (born 14 December 1983), better known by his stage name Mumuzinho, is a Brazilian singer, composer, and actor.
-Mumuzinho gained national attention in the early 2000s following his roles in several films such as Xuxa Popstar, Cidade de Deus, Cidade de Homens, Trope de Elite.
+Mumuzinho gained national attention in the early 2000s following his roles in several films such as Xuxa Popstar, City of God, City of Men, Elite Squad.
 Since his acting roles, Mumuzinho has become popular in the Brazilian music scene, being signed to Universal Music Group.
 He sings in the pagode and samba genres.

 Early life

 Mumuzinho was born Márcio da Costa Batista in Realengo, Rio de Janeiro on 14 December 1983.
 His stage name comes from a perceived resemblance of him in the comedian and musician Mussum, as well as being the younger brother of Marcelo Batista.

 Career

 2000–2010: Career beginnings and film roles

 Through the early 2000s, Mumuzinho landed several acting roles in popular Brazilian films.
-Xuxa Popstar (2000), Cidade de Deus (2002), Cidade de Homens (2007), Trope de Elite (2007).
+Xuxa Popstar (2000), City of God (2002), City of Men (2007), Elite Squad (2007).
 From these productions, Mumuzinho gained notoriety as a musician.
 In 2007, he served as an opening act to shows of prominent musicians such as Belo and Exaltasamba.
 In 2008, he was a backing vocalist for Dudu Nobre and has since collaborated with him on numerous singles.